tamada/rrh/README.md

 ### `rrh rm`

-Remove the specified groups, repositories, and relations.
+Removes the specified groups, repositories, and relations.
-If the group has entires is removed by specifying option `--recursive`.
+If the group has entries is removed by specifying the option `--recursive.`

 ```sh
 rrh rm [OPTIONS] <REPO_ID|GROUP_ID|REPO_ID/GROUP_ID...>